 - Sperm morphology: the shape and size of the sperm.
 A normally shaped sperm is a mere three micrometer-wide oval with a distinctive tail.
 Misshapen sperm, also called teratozoospermia, can also cause infertility.

 To evaluate sperm, a doctor will recommend a semen analysis, which looks at the measures above as well as a host of other factors including: pH (which should be between 7.2 and 8.0), sperm agglutination (the amount of sperm that stick to one another from a sample), total sperm count, viscosity (the rate at which semen liquefies), and more.
 These can all factor into your ability to conceive successfully.
+You might also consider using a fertility-friendly lubricant during sex when trying to conceive, to ensure that the lube you’re using isn’t getting in the way of your goal.
 Another option is taking a sperm test at home to determine the health and quality of your sperm prior to going to the doctor.

 Dr. Sun dives more into male fertility here.